Strong storms down trees, power lines across much of eastern Mass.

 WESTON, MASS.
-(WHDH) - A powerful storm system that roared down much of eastern Massachusetts Thursday ripped down power lines, sent trees toppling onto cars and buildings, and knocked out power to over 3,000 Bay State residents.
+(WHDH) - A powerful storm system that roared through much of eastern Massachusetts Thursday ripped down power lines, sent trees toppling onto cars and buildings, and knocked out power to more than 3,000 Bay State residents.

 Severe thunderstorms and damaging winds dropped out of New Hampshire and eventually began to weaken as they settled over Bristol, Plymouth and Norfolk counties around 10:15 p.m.